 Then decide in what order you want to pay off your debts.
 Some people choose to pay off their debts with the highest interest rate first, known as the debt avalanche method, while others prefer to pay off their smallest debt first, known as the debt snowball method.
 Personally, I like what I call the Nor’Easter Method.
 There is no right or wrong answer here, so choose the method that makes the most sense for you.

 Once you have a plan in place, start making extra payments on your debts each month.
 Even if you can only afford to make a small extra payment, it will help you pay off your debt faster.

 3. Automate Your Savings

-One of the best ways to save money is to automate your savings.
+One of the best ways to save money whether it’s for an emergency fund, or some other financial goal is to automate your savings.

 The best part about automating your savings is that you don’t have to think about it.
 The money will be transferred into your savings account each month without you having to do anything.